 Most members of the IRR won’t earn a Good Year toward retirement unless they served a partial year on active duty or in the Regular Reserves either before or after joining the IRR.

 This actually happened to me.
-I joined the Active Duty Air Force on a 6-year contract, but I extended 6 months on my contract to go on another deployment to help out with our squadron’s low manning in my career field.
-After I separated from active duty, I transitioned into the IRR.
-Those 6 months of extra service on Active Duty earned me approximately 180 Points, in addition to the 15 Participation Points, I earned through the IRR.
+I joined the Active Duty Air Force on a 6-year contract, but I extended my contract by 6 months to deploy again before separating.
+I transitioned into the IRR after I separated from active duty.
+Those 6 months of extra service on Active Duty earned me approximately 180 Points, in addition to the 15 Participation Points I earned through the IRR.
 This gave me roughly 195 Points on the year and another Good Year toward retirement.

 I finished out another year in the IRR to satisfy the 8-year contract I signed.
 That earned me another 15 Participation Points.
-But I didn’t qualify for a Good Year since I didn’t reach the required 50 Points.
+But I didn’t qualify for a Good Year in my final year in the IRR since I didn’t reach the required 50 Points.
 So my 6.5 years on Active Duty, plus my 1.5 years on the IRR worked out to 7 Good Years toward retirement.
 (I then had a long break in service before I joined the Air National Guard).

 It Takes 20 Good Years to Qualify for a Reserve Retirement

-When I make rough estimates of my potential number of Retirement Points, I start with my active duty service as a base, then I add only the minimum number of Points I would earn by completing the “one weekend a month, two weeks a year” requirement.
+When I make rough estimates of my potential number of Retirement Points, I start with my active duty service as a base.
+Then, I add the minimum number of Points I would earn by completing the “one weekend a month, two weeks a year” requirement.
 Actually, I round down slightly – I use 75 instead of 78, because it’s faster to do the math in my head.

 Here is how the Points break down for my service: